The views expressed on this program, documented to be almost always right.

 World War II, the whole, you know, my parents' generation, their parents, because of necessity, there was a singular focus.

-You go back and look at that war effort and the armaments that people banded together to build in a hurry, all of the weapons, the airplanes, Navy ships, it's profound the output of this country back then.
+You go back and look at that war effort and the armaments that people banded together to build in a hurry, all of the weapons, the airplanes, Navy ships.

-Look at all the things that were built in five years of the Great Depression, the Golden Gate Bridge, the Bay Bridge in San Francisco, the Hoover Dam, the Empire State Building.
+The Golden Gate Bridge, the Bay Bridge in San Francisco, the Hoover Dam, the Empire State Building.

 Back in the days where we actually built things in a depression.

-And back then there wasn't talk of unextended unemployment benefits.
+And back then, there wasn't talk of unextended unemployment benefits.

 There wasn't talk of national health care or anything.

-None of that mindset just didn't exist.
+That mindset just didn't exist.

-You did you found work wherever you could.
+You found work wherever you could.

 It was just an entirely different mindset.